Aprica Ski Lifts & Terrain

 Campetti is the lowest elevation area at town level.
 A wide but short learn to ski area with a nest of 6 lifts comprising conveyors, T-bars and a chairlift.
 Provides a range of safe terrain & fun elements for beginners plus safe activities for children (tubing etc).
 A traditional restaurant at the top of the area makes a pleasant alternative to the busy row of eateries at the base.

 Baradello (810m vert).
 A modern hooded quad chair provides a huge vertical and some long trails for all levels with the Superpanoramica for improving beginners being a standout.
-The advanced Valscesa Ovest trail turns into the Direttissima for a steep 800m vert rollicking run that will test your nerve and edges as it gets bony down low.
+The advanced Valscesa Ovest trail turns into the Direttissima for a steep 800m vertical rollicking run that will test your nerve and edges as it gets bony down low.
 Yee har!!

 Intermediate piste trails exist in all the areas.
 They are as fun and varied as any good European ski resort.